davidruda/Traffic-Signal-Optimization/README.md

 source .venv/bin/activate
 ```

+If you encounter any issues, try running `make clean` and then `make setup` again.

 Now you can run the optimization algorithms using the [`optimizer.py`](./optimizer.py) script.
 The script has two required positional arguments:

 - `algorithm` – algorithm to use for optimization; possible values are `ga`, `hc`, `sa`